Newlyn: Economy

 Newlyn's economy is largely dependent on its harbour and the associated fishing industry; Newlyn Harbour is the largest fishing port in England.
 The port was a major catcher of pilchard until the 1960s.
 Today, a few vessels have resumed pilchard fishing and use a modern version of the ring net.
 The largest vessels are beam trawlers owned by W Stevenson and Sons Ltd, one of Cornwall's largest fish producers; most of the other vessels are owned by their skippers.
 The company based in the Old Pilchard Works today are major supplies of Cornish sardines and mixed-species fish.
 The fishing industry is hard work and markets are seasonably variable; Lamorna Ash experienced it for herself.

 Sport

+Rugby

 Newlyn RFC was formed in 1894 (or 1895) by the curate of St Peter's Church, the Rev Fred Peel Yates.
 The club amalgamated with Penzance RFC in 1944 to form Penzance and Newlyn RFC (The Pirates), currently known as the Cornish Pirates.